yossale/blog-test.github.io/_posts/2024-07-29-online-archive.md

 The [MongoDB Atlas Online Archive](https://www.mongodb.com/docs/atlas/online-archive/manage-online-archive/) (OA) - is a great solution for data tiering when using MongoDB, and a lot of customers are using it.
 As it gets more widely spread, I wanted to write a short overview of the common BKM and pitfalls I've seen at customers, and hopefully help others to better plan their usage and avoid the cul-de-sacs.

-- This is not an introductory post: RTFM.
+> This is not an introductory post: RTFM.
+{: .prompt-warning }

 ## Context